evchimanski/arduino/readme.md

-find out where is the arduino
-ls /dev/ttyACM*

-and use the result in the script
+Check out first The Most Complete Starter Kit for MEGA V1.0.2021.05.13.pdf the scripts here are extensions to the ones proveded there.